 - If you hand make your patties, do so with a gentle touch.
 You do not want to overwork the beef as if your burger is too compact the results can be dry, not juicy.

 - PRO-Tip: Make sure to season your beef well before grilling.
-I like to sprinkle the seasoning on both sides of the burgers about a half hour before grilling.
+I like to sprinkle the seasoning on both sides of the Grilled Guacamole Burger – a grilled beef hamburger topped with melted Monterey jack cheese and a creamy mound of guacamole burgers – about a half hour before grilling.
 Any earlier will draw out the juices from the meat.

 - Clean then grease the grill grates with an oil with a high smoke point, like peanut oil.